GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Health Item__

-BP_HealthItem is an item that adds a certain amount of health to the player when damaged.
-Else it will add an Health pack to the player inventory.
+BP_HealthItem is an item that adds a certain amount of health to the player when not at full health.
+Else it will add an health pack to the player inventory.

 __Simple Item__

-BP_SimpleItem is a generic item that can be used for any Inventory item (e.g. ammo).
+BP_SimpleItem is a generic item that can be used for any inventory item (e.g. ammo).

 __Weapon Item__